*2. Major, Online, Drug Information Resources

 Objective 3.
 Be able to access DailyMed, Clinical Pharmacology, LexiComp, AHFS Drug Information, and Martindale’s

-Almost all drug resources available at UNMC can be reached in the same way.
+Almost all drug resources available at UNMC can be reached in two ways.
+Either:

 • Click on the “Library” link in the list of links at the bottom of the page.